 Honestly, metronome practice isn’t super fun and does send some people to sleep – but it’s so important for drumming – it’s worth trying to keep yourself awake to practice with one.

-Practicing along to songs also helps develop timing.
+Practicing along to songs also helps to further develop timing.

 It’s useful to have a mixture of both song playing and metronome practice – not just one or the other.